grjsmith/practical_strategy_for_technologists/Chapter4.md

 # Chapter 4: Preparing for strategy

-If a strategy is an identifiable pattern of actions that when performed in similar conditions will achieve the same results each time then the key to a successful strategy is choosing the right pattern or patterns for the results you want to achieve given the conditions.
+If a strategy is an identifiable pattern of actions that when performed in similar conditions will achieve the same results each time then the key to a successful strategy is choosing the right pattern or patterns for the results that are needed.

-In chapter 2 we looked at the conditions and how those conditions can be modified.
-In this chapter we’ll look at defining the results.
-If we know what results we’re trying to achieve and the conditions that exist then we can select our strategy, combination of strategies or design new ones.
+Chapter 2 introduced the conditions that must to be managed in order to improve the chances of successfully executing a strategy and how those conditions can be modified.
+This chapter will examine how the strategist can define the results their strategies need to achieve.
+If the strategist knows that and can create the right conditions then they can select or design their strategy with confidence.

 The first step towards formulating a strategy that can be successful is to define how the world must be different afterwards.
 People tend to think in terms of solutions, not in terms of problems.
 It’s very common for someone to explain what problem they’re having by explaining the solution they’re thinking of implementing.
 In almost all simple cases this is a useful trait, it helps people get to conclusions with less effort and less time.
 It’s a problem because it becomes a habit and it gets over applied.